IBM/zopeneditor-sample/README-VSCODE.md

 ## Limitations

-- *No COPYBOOK resolving on MVS data sets*: When you open a member from Zowe files (Datasets Explorer View), i.e.: From a Dataset HLQ.SAMPLE.COBOL, you have opened a SAM1.CBL File.
+- *No COPYBOOK resolving on MVS data sets*: When you open a member from Zowe files (Data Sets Explorer View), i.e. from a data set HLQ.SAMPLE.COBOL, you have opened a SAM1.CBL File.
 If your file contains COPYBOOK Statement such as (COPY CUSTCOPY or COPY CUSTCOPY IN MYFILE).
 In this release, we have not yet included a feature for resolving Copybooks located in MVS.
 So the rich hover on copybook inclusions does not yet work for MVS.

 # Wazi for Visual Studio Code Tutorial